Doctor of Medicine: Iran

 In Iran, Medical education begins after high school.
 No pre-med course or BSc degree is required.
 The eligibility is determined through the rank applicants obtain in the public university entrance exam being held every year throughout the country.
 The entry to medical school is competitive and only students with the highest rank are accepted into medical program.
 The primary medical degree is completed in 7–7.5 years.
 On the final years (last 1–2 years) medical students need to do a research on a medical topic and provide thesis as part of their trainings.
-Medical graduates are awarded a certificate in general medicine, called "Professional Doctorate in Medicine" validated by the "Ministry of Health and Medical Education of Iran".
+Medical graduates are awarded a certificate in general medicine, called "Professional Doctorate in Medicine" validated by the "Ministry of Health and Medical Education" of Iran.
 All physicians will obtain license and medical council registration number from the "Medical Council of Iran" before they officially begin to practice.
 They may subsequently specialize in a specific medical field at medical schools offering the necessary qualifications.

 Israel

-There are six university medical schools in Israel, including the Technion in Haifa, Ben Gurion University in Be'er Sheva, Tel Aviv University, the Hebrew University in Jerusalem, the medical school of the Bar-Ilan University in Safed, and Ariel University.
-They all follow the European 6-year model except Bar-Ilan University and Ariel University, which has a four-year program similar to the US system.
-However, as of 2009, Tel Aviv University has introduced a four-year program similar to the US system for students with a bachelor's degree in certain biological sciences.
+There are seven university medical schools in Israel, located at the Technion in Haifa, Ben-Gurion University of the Negev in Beersheba, Tel Aviv University, the Hebrew University of Jerusalem, the medical school of Bar-Ilan University in Safed, Reichman University in Herzliya, and Ariel University.
+Most follow the European 6-year model although some have 4-year programs for students with degrees in certain biological sciences similar to the US system.
 The entrance requirements of the various schools of medicine are very strict.
 Israeli students require a high school Baccalaureate average above 100 and psychometric examination grade over 740, which corresponds to the 99th percentile.
 Candidates achieving these demanding cognitive requirements are then selected according to their ranking in the Mor and Mirkam MMI personality tests.
 Approximately 30% of applicants pass the Mor and Mirkam tests and are accepted into medical school.

-The demand for medical education is strong and growing, and there is a lack of doctors in Israel.
-In the past, the Technion Medical School, Ben Gurion University, and Tel Aviv University Sackler Faculty of Medicine offered 4-year MD programs for American students who have American college degrees and have taken the MCAT interested in completing rigorous medical education in Israel before returning to the US or Canada, but have discontinued those programs to free up resources to train more Israeli doctors.
+There is a shortage of medical school spots in Israel.
+In the past, the Technion Medical School, Ben Gurion University, and Tel Aviv University Sackler Faculty of Medicine offered 4-year MD programs for North American students who with college degrees who took the MCAT and were interested in completing rigorous medical education in Israel before returning to the US or Canada, but discontinued those programs to free up resources to train more Israeli doctors.
+Two additional medical schools are planned to open at the Weizmann Institute of Science in Rehovot and the University of Haifa.

-Following graduation from the 6-year or 4-year program, all graduates are required to do a 1-year internership to be licensed by the Ministry of Health and practice medicine professionally.
+Following graduation from the 6-year or 4-year program, all graduates are required to do a 1-year internship to be licensed by the Ministry of Health and practice medicine professionally.
 Residency takes 4 (Internal Medicine, Family Medicine) to 7 (Neurosurgery) years.